Apple expands Apple Arcade with classic App Store games – TechCrunch

 Apple has announced an expansion for its subscription gaming service Apple Arcade.
 In addition to exclusive game releases, the company is adding two new categories — Timeless Classics and App Store Greats.

-In the ‘App Store Greats’ category, you can find some well-known iPhone games that have been released over the past decade, such as Threes+, Mini Metro+, Monument Valley+, Fruit Ninja Classic+, Cut the Rope Remastered and Badland+.
+In the “App Store Greats” category, you can find some well-known iPhone games that have been released over the past decade, such as Threes+, Mini Metro+, Monument Valley+, Fruit Ninja Classic+, Cut the Rope Remastered and Badland+.

-This is an interesting move as Apple has focused on exclusive titles so far.
-Arguably, some Apple Arcade games are sequels of popular App Store games — I’d put Mini Motorways and Rayman Mini in this category for instance.
+This is an interesting move, as Apple has focused on exclusive titles so far.
+Arguably, some Apple Arcade games are sequels of popular App Store games — I’d put Mini Motorways and Rayman Mini in this category, for instance.

 But Apple is changing its stance and essentially buying a back catalog of App Store games.
 Some of them are still available on the App Store, while others have become incompatible with modern iOS versions due to framework and hardware updates.
 64-bit processors have rendered many games incompatible for instance.